DEIB-GECO/i-etl/README.md

 To be used when deploying the ETL within a center

 1. Build the Docker image: see above section
-2. Create a TAR image of I-ETL (only with the ETL, not with the mongo): `docker save i-etl > the-ietl-image.tar`
+2. Create a TAR image of I-ETL (only with the ETL, not with the mongo): `docker save ietl > the-ietl-image.tar`
 3. Send that TAR image to the host machine, e.g., using `scp the-ietl-image.tar "username@A.B.C.D:/somewhere/in/host/machine"`
 4. Send the env file to the host machine in the same folder as the TAR image, e.g., using `scp .env "username@A.B.C.D:/somewhere/in/host/machine"`
 5. Send the compose file to the host machine in the same folder as the TAR image, e.g., using `scp compose.yaml "username@A.B.C.D:/somewhere/in/host/machine`